terra-money/docs/docs/learn/terra-station/station-guides/wallet.md

-# Manage a Terra Station wallet
+# Wallet

 This guide is for advanced features of the Terra Station wallet.
-If this is your first time using Terra Station, follow the [Terra Station tutorial](/Tutorials/Get-started/Terra-station-desktop.md).
+If this is your first time using Terra Station, follow the [Terra Station tutorial](../get-started/terra-station-desktop.md).

 ## Select a wallet